Hurricane Isaac to hit New Orleans, making landfall soon

 "We've got all kinds of eats and treats," Arthur Anderson, 61, who was trapped in the attic of his house during Katrina before he escaped by boat.

-Authorities have urged thousands of residents in low-lying areas to leave, warning that the storm could flood towns and cities in Mississippi and Alabama, as well as Louisiana, with a storm surge of up to 12 feet.
+Authorities have urged thousands of residents in low-lying areas to leave, warning that the storm could flood towns and cities in Mississippi and Alabama, as well as Louisiana, with a storm surge of up to 12 feet (3.7 meters).

-Rainfall accumulations, potentially totaling as much as 20 inches in some areas, could also trigger widespread flooding.
+Rainfall accumulations, potentially totalling as much as 20 inches (50 cm) in some areas, could also trigger widespread flooding.
 Customers in Louisiana's coastal parishes were already without power.

 Isaac was not forecast to strengthen beyond a Category 1 hurricane, the lowest on the five-step Saffir-Simpson scale.
-Its top projected winds were about 80 mph.
+Its top projected winds were about 80 mph (129 kph).
 While that would be well below the intensity of Katrina, which was a Category 3 storm, the size of Isaac's slow-moving system has forecasters predicting widespread flooding.

 "It's going to take till the weekend before this gets out of the southeastern states," Hurricane Center Director Rick Knabb told reporters on a conference call Tuesday afternoon.

 In the French Quarter, most businesses were closed and boarded up on Tuesday, while a handful of workers piled sandbags along doorways.
-Police and military vehicles were parked throughout the neighborhood.
+Police and military vehicles were parked throughout the neighbourhood.

 One tourist left in the district was Craig Drees, an accountant from Russells Point, Ohio.